JimengShi/ReFine/README.md

 ## Running
 - Download the entire repository and install the required packages (see requirements above).
 - For training, go to the `training_mlp` folder and run cells in the `ipynb` files under each dataset.
-- For testing or experiment analysis, go to the `postprocess` folder and run cells in the `ipynb` files.
+- For testing and experiment analysis, go to the `postprocess` folder and run cells in the `ipynb` files.